 Academic advisors attempt to avoid errors when advising students about their program requirements, but schools and colleges cannot assume liability for errors in advising.
 Therefore, students must assume primary responsibility for knowing the requirements for their degree and for acquiring current information about their academic status.

-Most students are eligible to register for classes via telephone or online through the Self-Service Banner on TUportal.
-However, all students should meet with their advisors before the registration period begins.
+Most students will be eligible to register for classes online via Self Service Banner through the TU Portal.
+However, all students should meet with an advisor prior to the eligible registration period.

-Students preparing to graduate must file necessary paperwork one semester prior to their graduation date.
-At that time, an appointment should be made in the Academic Advising Center for a graduation review.
+Students preparing to graduate must file the necessary paperwork one semester prior to the graduation date.
+At that time, an appointment should be made with an academic advisor to complete a graduation review and application for graduation.

 The FMA strongly believe in the importance of close mentoring.
 This is particularly important in a department that focuses on individual and collaborative expression.
 Upon entering the department, each student will be assigned a faculty mentor who will guide the student through his or her four years at Temple.
 The entire department faculty will participate in the review of each student’s work in the core FMA production and studies courses.